 In my opinion, there’s no other region better placed to pull off such ambitious travel and transport projects like the Midlands.
 And that’s before even mentioning HS2 and the new railway stations, which will soon be added to our thriving region!

-When it came to founding UVA UK, a new ride-hailing app that will launch in a number of UK cities later on this year, I always knew that the Midlands would be its home.
+When it came to founding UVA UK, a new e-Hailing app that will launch in a number of UK cities later on this year, I always knew that the Midlands would be its home.
 Both myself and Martin Rennison, UVA’s Commercial Director, are from the region, so we know the passion and inspiration that the West Midlands has.
 We are literally the heart of the country.

 Coupled with our love of the region, the recent £363 million for Transport for West Midlands to support Solihull-based projects such as a rapid bus network, greener public transport and even a trial for autonomous vehicles, made Solihull a particularly exciting place to launch a start-up technology-based travel brand.